Skip to main content

 Popular posts from this blog

-Accia Moderato fonts from Mint Type - (nejjs)
+Accia Forte fonts from Mint Type - (rzrol)

-Designed by Andriy Konstantynov, Accia Moderato is a serif font family.
+Designed by Andriy Konstantynov, Accia Forte is a serif font family.
 This typeface has sixteen styles and was published by Mint Type .
-Download Now Server 1 Download Now Server 2 Download Now Server 3 Accia Moderato is a contemporary serif typeface with moderate contrast and large x-height.
-It will become a great choice for primary body copy.
+Download Now Server 1 Download Now Server 2 Download Now Server 3 Accia Forte is a strong serif typeface with high contrast, large x-height and prominent serifs.
+Its loud contemporary feel will be ideal for titles as well as posters and web appearance.
 The font family contains 8 weights from Thin to Extra Bold, with matching true italics.
 It supports extensive language support including Cyrillic, as well as numerous OpenType features such as small caps, ligatures, several sets of figures, case-sensitive punctuation, ordinals.
-Accia Moderato is a member of Accia Type System.
+Accia Forte is a member of Accia Type System.
 It encompasses five typefaces ranging from sans-serif to expressive serif, giving you the possibility to create sophisticated cohesive designs.
-Accia Type system consists of Accia Sans, Accia Flare, Accia Piano, Accia Moderato , and Accia Forte.
-Accia Moderato Accia Moderato
+Accia Type system consists of Accia Sans, Accia Flare, Accia Piano, Accia Moderato, and Accia Forte .
+Accia Forte Accia Forte